coderabbitai/coderabbit-docs/docs/faq/faq.md

 ![Switch Organizations](./images/cr_support_orgs_light.png#gh-light-mode-only)
 ![Switch Organizations](./images/cr_support_orgs_dark.png#gh-dark-mode-only)

+#### What Large Language Models does CodeRabbit use?

+CodeRabbit currently utilizes OpenAI's `gpt-4-turbo` and `gpt-3.5-turbo`.
+We're researching and testing upcoming LLMs to ensure we're offering the most precise reviews possible.

+### Subscription

 #### Can a CodeRabbit subscription be used across multiple organizations?

 Subscription seats are tied to the specific GitHub/GitLab organization under which they are purchased and cannot be used under another organization.

+#### Do I need my own OpenAI key with CodeRabbit Pro?

+OpenAI cost is included as part of the subscription.
+You don't need to have your own OpenAI key.

+#### How can I add or remove users for my subscription?

+To manage users, log in to CodeRabbit and navigate to subscriptions.
+You can add or remove users as needed.

+### Usage and Configuration

 #### Can CodeRabbit review my existing PRs after integrating it?

 CodeRabbit will by default only review new PRs or existing PRs which have a new commit after the app is installed.
 You can, however, use the `@coderabbitai review` command on the PR to trigger a review for existing PRs.

-#### Who can install CodeRabbit on the repositories?

-You need to be a GitHub/GitLab admin to add the repositories.

-#### Do I need my own OpenAI key with CodeRabbit Pro?

-OpenAI cost is included as part of the subscription.
-You don't need to have your own OpenAI key.

-#### What Large Language Models does CodeRabbit use?

-CodeRabbit currently utilizes OpenAI's `gpt-4-turbo` and `gpt-3.5-turbo`.
-We're researching and testing upcoming LLMs to ensure we're offering the most precise reviews possible.

 #### Can I customize CodeRabbit?